gbouras13/plassembler/README.md

 **Note for Mac Users**

 plassembler should run on Linux and MacOSX machines.
 For Linux environments, Unicycler v0.5.0 should be installed with the conda installation.

+You can force it as follows:

+`conda install -c gbouras13 plassembler unicycler==0.5.0`

 For MacOSX environments, the current conda installation method will only install the latest available bioconda Unicycler version of v0.4.8. plassembler should still run without any issue and provide a satisfactory assembly.

-However, Ryan Wick (author of Unicycler) suggests that v0.5.0 should be used, as v0.4.8 is not compatible with the latest versions of spades (https://github.com/rrwick/Unicycler/releases/tag/v0.5.0).
+However, Ryan Wick (author of Unicycler) suggests that v0.5.0 should be used, as v0.4.8 is not compatible with the latest versions of spades ( see https://github.com/rrwick/Unicycler/releases/tag/v0.5.0).
 This will require manual installation.

 To install Unicycler v0.5.0, please see the Installation section of the Unicycler github https://github.com/rrwick/Unicycler.
 In particular, it is recommended that you install plassembler from github: